-n.
-Employee retirement benefits and statutory employee profit sharing ("PTU") - Payments to defined contribution retirement benefit plans are recognized as an expense when employees have rendered service entitling them to the contributions.
+m.
+Direct employee benefits, retirement benefits and statutory employee profit sharing (PTU) - The cost for direct benefits and defined contribution retirement benefit plans are recognized as an expense when employees have rendered service entitling them to the contributions.

 The seniority premium liability for all personnel, non-union personnel pensions and retirement payments treated as pensions are considered in defined benefit plans.
 The cost of these benefits is determined by using the projected unit credit method and the actuarial valuations prepared at the end of each reporting period.
 Actuarial gains and losses are immediately recognized in other comprehensive income, net of deferred tax, based on the net asset or liability recognized in the consolidated statement of financial position, so as to reflect the over- or underfunded status of employee benefit plan obligations.
 Similarly, past service costs are recognized in results when the plan is modified or when restructuring costs are incurred.